bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-64-wisdom-integration.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life recognizes that wisdom is not just knowing what is right but consistently applying that knowledge in daily decisions and actions.</p>
+<p>Joa recognizes that wisdom is not just knowing what is right but consistently applying that knowledge in daily decisions and actions.</p>
 </div>

 <div class="verse">